The facts about Call Centre Outsourcing in Australia

 - Outsourcers answering incoming customer service calls being paid per agent per hour (low risk for the outsourcer).

 So in simple terms, the higher the risk to the outsourcer, the higher the equivalent hourly rate you will pay.

-I cover off all the different models in my free Call Centre Cost Guide if you’d like to learn more.
+I cover off all the different models and provide more insight in my free Call Centre Cost Guide if you’d like to learn more.

 Why are the Australia call centre prices so high?